Master of Science in Air Transport Management (Jointly organised with Cranfield University, UK)

-- Students who complete the 1st year will be awarded with a Postgraduate Certificate.
+Students who complete the 1st year will be awarded a Postgraduate Certificate.

-- Students who complete the 1st and 2nd year will be awarded with a Postgraduate Diploma.
+Students who complete the 1st and 2nd year will be awarded a Postgraduate Diploma.

-- Students who complete all 3 years will be awarded with a Master Degree.
+Students who complete all 3 years will be awarded a Master Degree.

 1st or 2nd class UK honours degree (or non-UK equivalent) in any discipline; or recognised professional qualification with some relevant working experience